 OTET ANNUAL RIDE – The 2017 Annual Ride is now in its planning stages.
 The dates are September 9-15, 2017.
 You can register now in our Store (click here).
 Half of the available spaces have been taken.

 Here are the many changes that have taken place in the past three years that require your attention since these are changes to the printed maps we sold prior to 10-2016.
 We are excited about all of the changes that replace streets and roads with paved recreational trail, and while we have done our very best to designate all of the changes with Bicycle Route 1 OTET signs, the printed directions here will be helpful to you with the older map set.
 When riding on the 320 miles of OTET if you notice an area that needs better signage, or to report missing signs, please contact us!

 The all new 2017 Ohio to Erie Trail Touring Guide that will be very helpful to anyone using the Trail.
 It is divided into four regions as was our previous map set but that is where the similarities end!
 The new Tour Guide features numerous icons to show amenities like parking, restrooms, food, banks, bike shops, camping and lodging.
 It shows municipality boundaries through which the OTET travels.
 On a limited basis, the maps will be for sale in bike shops along the Trail.

-All of the changes you read about in this update are being made on the new OTET Tour Guide.
+All of the changes you read about in this update below are incorporated into the new Tour Guide.

 To make it easier for you, we have referred you to the map number and panel number.
 Always check the web site for last minute changes before heading out on your OTET Adventure!
-These map panels will NOT be the panels on the New Tour Guide, however the new tour guide will have ALL of the changes and this “up-date” will be removed from the web site this coming summer.
+These map panels are NOT the same panels on the new Tour Guide, however the new tour guide will have ALL of the changes and this “up-date” will be removed from the web site this coming summer.